us en false false Default

 Read Time 8 MIN

 As global demand for electricity continues to grow, nuclear power has risen as a key solution.
-Small modular reactors (SMRs) allow for more scalable and flexible instillation of nuclear power that would allow for wider adoption.
+Small modular reactors (SMRs) allow for more scalable and flexible installation of nuclear power that would allow for wider adoption.

 Nuclear is a major component of the energy mix needed to satisfy growing electricity demand while the world transitions to cleaner energy sources.
 To see this trend play out in real time, look no further than the various announcements in recent months by tech companies to secure nuclear power sources.
 Nuclear offers a long list of beneficial characteristics: its emissions levels are some of the lowest among energy sources, it is very efficient and can produce consistent power throughout the day, and its land-use footprint is small compared to other energy sources.